sentenz/convention/guideline/branching-strategies-guide.md

 [Scaled Trunk-Based Development](https://sentenz.github.io/backup-service/website/trunkbaseddevelopment.com/index.html#scaled-trunk-based-development) is done with short-lived feature branches.
 One developer over a couple of days (max) and flowing through Pull-Request style code-review & automation (CI/CD) before integrating (merging) into the trunk (main) branch.

-The repository contains one major branch with an infinite lifetime:
+The repository contains one base branch with an infinite lifetime:

 - `trunk` or `main`.

-Next to the major branches there are supporting branches with limited life time:
+Next to the base branches there are supporting branches with limited life time:

 - `feature` and `release`.

 The strategy contains the following rules:

-1. There is only one major branch, called *main*.
+1. There is only one base branch, called *main*.
    - Direct push to *main* branch is forbidden.
    - All development happens on the *main* branch.
    - Pull requests (PR) of short-living *feature* branches still exist.